truongd8593/mfix/INSTALL.md

 <!-- FIXME: mention mfixsolver.so vs mfixsolver.pyd -->

 When running `mfixgui`, in the [Run Dialog](USER_GUIDE.html#run-dialog) select the mfixsolver.so file you have just built.

-When running `pymfix` from `mfixgui`, the case-specific MFIX solver will override the default mfixsolver implementation.

 #	Building mfixsolver